OWNING AN (FIV+) CAT

 HOW DID MY CAT GET INFECTED?

 The major route of virus transmission is by the deep bite wounds that occur during fighting.
-There are other means of spreading the virus but they are less common.
-Mother cats cannot readily infect their kittens (except in the initial stages of infection).
+There are other means of spreading the virus but they are less common..
 FIV can be transmitted sexually and via improperly screened blood transfusions.
 Casual contact such as sharing food bowls, or snuggling is very unlikely to be associated with transmission.
+As mentioned, infected mother cats do not readily transmit the virus to their kittens.
+Mother to kitten transmission requires the mother to be an early stage of her own infection in order to transmit the virus.
+Kittens testing positive for FIV generally will revert to negative once their mother's antibodies wear off.

 WHAT DO I DO NOW?